MacWyznawca/homebridge-mqtt-temperature-log-tasmota/README.md

 **"startParameter": "60"** - payload for **startCmd**.

-**"patchToSave":"/root/.homebridge/"** - path to save text files with temperature data.
+**"pathToSave":"/root/.homebridge/"** - path to save text files with temperature data.

 **"savePeriod": "15"** - period (minutes) for saving and check temperature.
 For save only min. and max.
 24h temperature data set with "minus" ex "-15".
 Minimal preriod 10 minutes.
 Empty: save every hour.

 **"zeroHour": "23"** - time (UTC) at which you want to reset the timer min./max.
 Empty to reset after 24 hours since the last minimum or maximum.

+**"writeMinAndMax"** - only write the log file, no min and max.

+**"singleFile"** - write a `_log.csv` instead of separate files for temperature, pressure and humidity.

 The files will be saved in the specified path with the "topic" (ex.
 Sonoff) in the file name ex. "/root/.homebridge/sonoff_temp.csv".